 when there is not a qualified SFP provider available within a 50-mile radius of the location where the authorized service is to be provided; and

-who require the provision of a billable service, excluding travel for the sole purpose of obtaining a customer's signature on required documents).
+who require the provision of a billable service, excluding travel for the sole purpose of obtaining a customer's signature on required documents.

-The Mileage Premium amount is based on direct, round-trip travel for each mile traveled over 50 miles.
+The Mileage Premium amount is based on direct travel for each mile traveled over 50 miles within a round trip.
 Travel within the customer's community while providing services to the customer is not allowed to be counted when the Mileage Premium payment is calculated.
-For example, no mileage is calculated when visiting businesses in the community to apply for jobs and/or visiting another customer in the same community VR only allows the provider to invoice for one round trip per day.
+For example, no mileage is calculated when visiting businesses in the community to apply for jobs and/or visiting another customer in the same community.
+VR only allows the provider to invoice for one round trip per day.

 The VR program does not pay a Mileage Premium: